 The fast technological developments brought substantial changes in relation to the labour market requirements for skills and competences.
 The current profiles and occupations, as well as skills and competencies offered by education do not fully match the labour market needs.
-There are also reactions from the business community that profiles/qualifications produced by VET do not satisfy their needs, not only regarding necessary skills but also in respect to the types of qualifications.
+There are also reactions from the business community that profiles produced by VET do not satisfy their needs, not only regarding necessary skills but also in respect to the profile types.

-In respect to the attractiveness of the VET, the data published regularly by the State Statistical Office show situation that has significantly changed over the last ten or fifteen years.
-If in the year of 2000, the ratio between the number of students in vocational education was 65%, as opposed to 35% of students enrolled in general high-school education, in the meantime, the interest for the general high-school education has increased and the ratio began to change (decrease) significantly.
+In respect to the attractiveness of the VET, the data published by the State Statistical Office show situation that has significantly changed over the last ten or fifteen years.
+If in the year of 2000, the ratio between the number of students in vocational and general high school education was 65% in vocational, as opposed to 35% of students enrolled in general high school education, in the meantime, the interest fir the general high school education has increased, and therefore the number of general high school classes has increased, and the ratio began to change (decrease) significantly.
 It could be said that in the last decade, there is an evident trend of increased interest and pressure of students to enter general high school.
 Nowadays, that ratio amounts to 58.78% versus 41.22% in favor of the vocational education.

-Such situation indicates to the need for undertaking appropriate measures, policies and reforms that would lead to gradual change of the perception and interest among young people in favor of the vocational education, and for it to become attractive to students, but in the same time, also to be made much more relevant to the conditions and needs that the todays economy and the labour market are facing, in general.
+Such situation indicates to the need for undertaking appropriate measures, policies and reforms that would lead to gradual change of the perception and interest among young people in favor of the vocational education, and for it to become attractive to students, but also, in the same time, to be made much more relevant to the conditions and the needs that the todays economy and the labour market are facing, in general.